 Players registered with the HAC are grouped by age into categories determined by the guidelines of Hockey Edmonton.
 The age of the player as of December 31 determines the category where they are placed.

-Each team in Atom and Peewee receives a minimum of 20 games and 20 one-hour practices over the course of the season.
-The regular season consists of three rounds of games with re-tiering occurring after each round.
+Each team in Atom and Peewee typically receives 20 games and 20 one-hour practices over the course of the season.
+The regular season consists of three rounds of games with re-tiering occurring after the first and second rounds.
 The regular season is then followed by a playoff round.
 In addition, each team plays a minimum of 2 games during Minor Hockey Week held in January.
 Teams may also seek additional exhibition or tournament games, at an extra cost to parents.

 Hockey players may vary considerably in their individual skills.
 In general, players have a more enjoyable experience when playing with other players of similar abilities.
 In order to provide this, an evaluation process is necessary.